Searching ...

 • Is an annual contract required?
 Is there a monthly or quarterly payment plan?

 • Is there a waiting period before coverage becomes effective?
-Some home warranty plans require waiting up to three months on a new policy before you can request repair service.
+(Note: A 30-day waiting period is common, but some home warranty plans require waiting up to three months on a new policy before you can request repair service.)

-• How long is the typical response time following a call for service?
+• How long is the typical response time following a service claim?

 • Does coverage include the replacement of an appliance, or is it limited to repairing parts?